-That the licensor agrees to provide three phase electrical power supply available at the station premises metered separately and shall be charged at commercial tariff rates.
-That the licensor shall not be providing any standby power from station DG set or UPS and that the licensee shall use standby UPS/inverter system with battery only and that the load of such UPS/inverter system shall be taken as a part of the total connected load.
+That the Licensor agrees to provide three phase electrical power supply available at the station premises which will be metered separately for the Licensee and the Licensee will be charged at commercial tariff rates.
+However, the Licensor shall not be providing any standby power from station DG set or UPS and the Licensee shall use standby UPS/inverter system with battery only and that the load of such UPS/inverter system shall be taken as a part of the total connected load.

-That the licensor agrees to provide vehicle parking area in the licensor’s premises for the use by the licensee for 7 cars and 35 two wheelers, 24 hour lift facility, emergency exit, basic firefighting system, permission to display licensee’s signage on the exterior walls of the licensed premises and small directional signage/posters in other floors/ staircase/ lobby/ lift/ corridor, space for VSAT-LAN, VRV units installation on the roof top mutually agreed by the licensor and the licensee.
+That the Licensor agrees to provide vehicle parking area in the Licensor’s premises for the use by the Licensee for 4 cars and 8 two wheelers, 24 hour lift facility, emergency exit, basic firefighting system, permission to display Licensee’s signage on the exterior walls of the licensed premises and small directional signage/posters in other floors/ staircase/ lobby/ lift/ corridor, space for VSAT-LAN, VRV units installation on the roof top mutually agreed by the Licensor and the Licensee.

-That the licensee shall not cause any damage to the licensed premises due to neglect, carelessness or fault on its part or on the part of its representatives and should any damage be caused, shall be liable to pay damages to the licensor in accordance with the assessment made by the licensor’s representatives authorized on this behalf.
+That the Licensee shall not cause any damage to the licensed premises due to neglect, carelessness or fault on its part or on the part of its representatives and should any damage be caused, shall be liable to pay damages to the Licensor in accordance with the assessment made by the Licensor’s representatives authorized on this behalf.

-That the licensee shall during the period of the license maintain the licensed premises in good and habitable condition and shall execute all necessary minor repairs and maintenance.
-However, major repairs to the structure of the building if any required, shall be executed by the licensor.
+That the Licensee shall during the period of the license maintain the licensed premises in good and habitable condition and shall execute all necessary minor repairs and maintenance.
+However, major repairs to the structure of the building if any required, shall be executed by the Licensor.

-That the licensee shall bear the electricity charges and water charges in respect of this Licenced premises based on the bills raised by KMRL and shall bear charges for any value-added services including but not limited to parking in the paid area.
-Disposal of garbage from the licensed premises shall be the responsibility of the licensee.
+That the Licensee shall bear the electricity charges and water charges in respect of this Licenced premises based on the bills raised by KMRL and shall bear charges for any value-added services including but not limited to parking in the paid area.
+Disposal of garbage from the licensed premises shall be the responsibility of the Licensee.

 That the Licensee hereby agrees and undertakes that it shall not conduct or carry out any business from the Premises which is notified as a Banned business by the company.
-The licensee agrees not to carry out any business other than the business for which the premises is given on license, without the written approval of the licensor.
+The Licensee agrees not to carry out any business other than the business for which the premises is given on license, without the written approval of the Licensor.

-That the license shall be subject to a lock-in period of 120 months, and the licensee unequivocally agrees and undertakes that, if he vacates the premises within the said period, the licensor shall forfeit the security deposit fully.
-After the lock-in period, the licensee is entitled to terminate the agreement, by giving 90 days’ prior notice to the licensor.
+That the license shall be subject to a lock-in period of 60 months, and the Licensee unequivocally agrees and undertakes that, if he vacates the premises within the said period, the Licensor shall forfeit the security deposit fully.
+After the lock-in period, the Licensee is entitled to terminate the agreement, by giving 90 days’ prior notice to the Licensor.

-That the licensor agrees that, any failure in payment of the license fee stipulated herein or in the due performance or observance of the provisions of this Agreement, would lead to termination of license by the licensor.
-For such termination of license, the licensor agrees to give the licensee sixty (60) days’ notice in writing and upon the expiry of the period of such notice, if the breach or omission is not remedied, this agreement shall stand terminated, and there upon the Licensee shall hand over to the Licensor or its authorized agent vacant possession of the said Licensed Premises.
+That the Licensor agrees that, any failure in payment of the license fee stipulated herein or in the due performance or observance of the provisions of this Agreement, would lead to termination of license by the Licensor.
+For such termination of license, the Licensor agrees to give the Licensee sixty (60) days’ notice in writing and upon the expiry of the period of such notice, if the breach or omission is not remedied, this agreement shall stand terminated, and there upon the Licensee shall hand over to the Licensor or its authorized agent vacant possession of the said Licensed Premises.
 Consequent upon such termination of agreement, the Licensor shall also be entitled to forfeit the security deposit and advance license fees paid by the Licensee.